d3/d3-interpolate/README.md

 Note: **no defensive copy** of the template array is created; modifications of the returned array may adversely affect subsequent evaluation of the interpolator.
 No copy is made for performance reasons; interpolators are often part of the inner loop of [animated transitions](https://github.com/d3/d3-transition).

-If the array is a typed array (Float64Array, etc) or contains only numbers, the interpolateNumberArray method is called instead.
+If the array is a typed array (Float64Array, etc), the interpolateNumberArray method is called instead.

 <a name="interpolateNumberArray" href="#interpolateNumberArray">#</a> d3.<b>interpolateNumberArray</b>(<i>a</i>, <i>b</i>) · [Source](https://github.com/d3/d3-interpolate/blob/master/src/numberArray.js) <!-- , [Examples](https://observablehq.com/@d3/d3-interpolateobject) -->